asafge3/Case-Study-Building-a-Personalized-Adventure-with-AI-and-Computer-Vision/README.md

 ## Why this exists

 I wanted a portfolio piece that showed judgement rather than output.
-Most of what follows is me being wrong in public and then measuring my way out of it, which is the honest shape of zero-to-one work and is usually the part that gets edited out of a case study.
+Some of what follows is me being wrong in public and then measuring my way out of it, which is the honest shape of zero-to-one work and is usually the part that gets edited out of a case study.

-Four things I would want a hiring manager to take from it:
+Four things I would want the reader to take from it:

 1. **I run experiments that can kill my own ideas**, and several did.
 2. **I read my own results conservatively**, including one result that looked like